We’ll walk through exactly how long to cook 3 lb meatloaf at 375 for the best, juiciest results. So let’s learn the secrets to perfect results

 Making meatloaf is about more than just mixing meat and tossing it in the oven.
 To avoid a dry, dense loaf, beware of these common pitfalls:

-- Packing the meat too tightly – This inhibits airflow and leads to uneven cooking.
+• Packing the meat too tightly inhibits airflow and leads to uneven cooking.
 Shape the meatloaf lightly.

-- Not using a thermometer – Without monitoring the internal temp, it’s easy to over or undercook.
+• Not using a thermometer – It’s easy to over or undercook without monitoring the internal temp.
 Use a meat thermometer to check for doneness.

-- Baking at too high of a temperature – Excessive heat dries out the exterior before the inside cooks through.
+• Baking at too high a temperature – Excessive heat dries out the exterior before the inside cooks through.
 Bake at 375°F.

-- Cutting into too soon – Slicing before letting it rest causes juices to run out.
-Always let meatloaf rest before serving.
+• Cutting into too soon – Slicing before letting it rest causes juices to run out.
+Always let the meatloaf rest before serving.

-- Overmixing the meat – Too much handling activates proteins causing meatloaf to get dense.
+• Overmixing the meat – Too much handling activates proteins, causing meatloaf to become dense.
 Mix just until blended.

 Avoiding these issues will give you tender, juicy results every time.